revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration extendSelect(offsetX: number, offsetY: number): boolean;
-    // Warning: (ae-forgotten-export) The symbol "FeaturesSharedState" needs to be exported by the entry point public-api.d.ts
-    //
-    // @internal (undocumented)
-    readonly featuresSharedState: FeaturesSharedState;
     // (undocumented)
     fireAfterCellEdit(point: WritablePoint, oldValue: unknown, newValue: unknown, control: CellEditor): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration